IRA 101: What they are and how they can help you save for retirement

 What is an IRA?

 IRA stands for Individual Retirement Account.
-These accounts are tax-advantaged, which means they have tax benefits.
+These accounts are tax-advantaged, which means they have tax benefits such as deferring taxes on contributions and earnings until distribution, tax-exempt earnings, and/or providing tax deductions.

-Unlike a 401(k), IRA’s aren’t linked to an employer.
-That means you can open an IRA independently whenever you want, even if you do or don't have a company-sponsored 401(k).
+Unlike a 401(k) plan, IRAs aren’t linked to an employer.
+That means you can open an IRA independently whenever you want, even if you do or don't have a company-sponsored 401(k) plan.

 What is the difference between a traditional and Roth IRA?

-The key difference between traditional and Roth retirement accounts is when you receive a tax break.
+The key difference between a traditional and a Roth IRA is when you receive a tax break.
 An easy way to remember this is:

 Traditional | Roth | |